-- The application must be submitted via e-grant (www.e-grant.dk). - The application must be received before the expiration of the application deadline. - The application must be submitted to one of DFF's funding instruments. - The application must be written in the specified language (see section 5.1.1). - The application must include a project description (see section 5.3.1). - The project description must comply both with both the specified maximum allowed number of characters and the maximum allowed number of pages as outlined in the section on the funding instrument applied for.
-DFF will always use e-grant's character count as a basis for the decision of whether a document fulfils the requirements or not (see section 3 for information on the relevant funding instrument and section 5.3 regarding character count). - The application must include the applicant's CV (see section 5.3.2). - The applicant's CV must not exceed 2 A4 pages (including figures, tables, etc.).
-The 2 A4 pages must contain no more than 6,000 characters, including spaces, figure texts, formulas, etc. DFF will always use e-grant's character count as a basis for the decision of whether a document fulfils the requirements or not (see section 5.3 regarding character count). - The application must include the applicant's list of publications (see section 5.3.4). - The application must include a budget, using the budget template relevant corresponding to the funding instrument (www.e-grant.dk). - The total amount applied for must observe the specified upper and lower limits that apply to DFF-Research project1 (Inge Lehmann). - The applicant must have obtained a PhD degree or equivalent qualifications, e.g. a positive assistant professorship evaluation ("adjunktbedømmelse"), within the last minimum 2 and maximum 6 years at the time of the expiration of the application deadline (see section 5.3.3 concerning calculation of the PhD age). - The applicant cannot be employed as a postdoc, unless the applicant has entered into an unconditional agreement about employment in one of the valid job categories at the time of application (see section 3.4).
+- The application must be submitted via e-grant. - The application must be received before the expiration of the application deadline. - The application must be submitted to the funding instrument DFF-Research Project1 (Inge Lehmann). - The application must be written in English (see section 5.1.1). - The application must include a project description (see section 5.3.1). - The project description must comply both with both the specified maximum allowed number of characters and the maximum allowed number of pages as outlined in the section on the funding instrument applied for (see section 3 for information on the relevant funding instrument and section 5.3 regarding character count.
+It is e-grant's character count that applies). - The application must include the applicant's CV (see section 5.3.2). - The applicant's CV must not exceed 2 A4 pages (including figures, tables, etc.).
+The 2 A4 pages must contain no more than 6,000 characters, including spaces, figure texts, formulas, etc. (See section 5.3 regarding character count.
+It is e-grant's character count that applies). - The application must include the applicant's list of publications (see section 5.3.4). - The application must include a budget, using the relevant budget template corresponding to the funding instrument (www.e-grant.dk). - The total amount applied for must observe the specified upper and lower limits that apply to DFF-Research project1 (Inge Lehmann). - The applicant must have obtained a PhD degree or, if the applicant does not have a PhD degree, equivalent qualifications, e.g. a positive assistant professorship evaluation ("adjunktbedømmelse"), within the last minimum 2 and maximum 6 years at the time of the expiration of the application deadline (see section 5.3.3 concerning calculation of the PhD age). - The applicant cannot be employed as a postdoc, unless the applicant has entered into an unconditional agreement about employment in one of the valid employment categories at the time of application (see section 3.4).